-The Annual General Meeting held on 2 June 2018 appointed us as auditors for a period of one year from the year ended 31 December 2017.
+The Annual General Meeting held on 15 June 2019 appointed us as auditors for a period of two years from the year ended 31 December 2018.

-Previously, we were designated pursuant to a resolution/resolutions of the General Meeting for the period of one year and have been auditing the financial statements uninterruptedly since the year ended 31 December 1990, taking into account the content of Article 17.8 of Regulation (EU) No 537/2014 on specific requirements regarding statutory audit of public-interest entities.
+Previously, we were designated pursuant to a resolution of the General Meeting for the period of one year and have been auditing the financial statements uninterruptedly since the year ended 31 December 1990, taking into account the content of Article 17.8 of Regulation (EU) No 537/2014 on specific requirements regarding statutory audit of public-interest entities.

 DELOITTE, S.L.

 Registered in ROAC under no. S0692

-Pablo Mugica
+Rablo Mugica

-Registered in NOAC under no. 18694
+Registered in ROAC under no. 18694

-27 February 2019
+27 February 2020